 How to Know When Salmon Is Done Cooking

-Doneness is really a matter of opinion when it comes to salmon.
-Some prefer a medium salmon and some prefer their salmon well done.
-Salmon is officially cooked through when the meat is a solid pink through the center.
+Salmon is “officially” cooked through when the meat is a solid pink through the center.
 Always keep in mind that the fish will continue to cook for a few minutes after you remove it from heat.

 - 1/4 cup (50 g) brown sugar, packed

 - 4 (6 ounces) boneless salmon fillets

 - salt and ground black pepper to taste

 - Preheat the to 425°F and set the oven rack at to the highest setting.

 - Prepare the rack of a broiler pan with cooking spray.